Singida Region: Infrastructure

-Nature, Reserves and tourism
+Nature, Reserves and Tourism

 Tanzania's forestry strategy places a strong emphasis on assisting local populations in protecting their land.
 Out of the 441 communities in the Singida Region, 230 have local natural forest reserves totaling 520,325.48 hectares.
 As a result, there are village natural forest reserves in around fifty percent (50%) of the communities in the Singida Region.
 The 39,361-hectare Mgori forest reserve serves as an illustration of a good forest reserve.
 Nalogwa (36 ha), Mwighaji (346.22 ha), Munkhola (1,393.62 ha), Mughamo (462.44 ha), and Sombi are other forest reserves (50 ha).

 Mgori Forest Reserve: Five communities, Mughunga, Unyampanda, Nduamughanga, Pohama, and Ngimu, own and administer the 39,361 acres Mgori Forest Reserve.
 The forest is home to a variety of animals and trees.
 The Amarula is a rare species of plant that makes edible fruits.
 Additionally, beekeeping is practiced in this woodland.

 Three game reserves, totaling 15,836 square kilometers, are situated in the Manyoni District.
-These are Muhesi Game Reserve, Kizigo Game Reserve, and Rungwa Game Reserve, each covering 9,000 square kilometers (2,836 sq km).
+These are Muhesi Game Reserve, Kizigo Game Reserve, and Rungwa Game Reserve, each covering 9,000 square kilometers (2,836 km2).
 The southern boundary of these reserves is shared with Ruaha National Park.
 These game reserves are home to a vast range of species, including elephants, buffalo, lions, leopards, giraffes, impala, zebra, baboons, monkeys, and a large number of different birds.

 Additionally, there are 12 open game regions (game-controlled areas) in the territory, totaling around 27,206 square kilometers.
 These regions are Wembere Plains, Endasiku in Iramba District, Chaya Game Controlled Area in Manyoni, Minyughe, Mgori, Isuna, Mwaru, and Nduamghanga in Singida District.
 Cultural attractions include: rock paintings can be seen in a number of locations in the area, including Mwakiteu in Ilongero, Mangua, and Misughaa in Singida District.
 Also Kisana Wangu rock paintings.
 In Msule Village, Sambaru in Singida District, and Nkhonkilangi Village in Iramba District, hot springs may be found.
-In Singida city, the Singida Regional Museum is a under Tanzania's Open University and availabe to the public.
+In Singida city, the Singida Regional Museum is under Tanzania's Open University and available to the public.

 German Boma in Kilimatinde: The Boma is thought to have been built between 1880 and 1890.
 Before becoming a hospital, this structure was built during the German colonial era for military and administrative uses.
 Hewani, a nearby observation point from where one may see the Rift Valley in its entirety, is close by.
 The oldest hospital in Tanzania's Mainland is Kilimatinde.
 There are a number of graves of young German troops from the early 1900s.